Search

 In 2020, energy producer Dominion Energy and Beaver-based Smithfield Foods completed a renewable gas project that converts methane from hog farming to renewable natural gas.
 At full capacity, the project will produce enough RNG to heat more than 3,000 homes and businesses and reduce annual emissions from participating farms by more than 100,000 metric tons.

 The Milford Wind Corridor Project, also known as Milford Wind, is a 306 megawatt (MW) wind farm spanning Beaver and Millard County north of Milford, Utah.
 It became the state’s largest wind facility when the first phase was completed in 2009.
-In addition to wind, Ramblers is also home to the Escalante Solar project, a 240 MWAC (315 MWp) photovoltaic power station located about 5 miles north of the town of Milford.
+In addition to wind, Beaver County is also home to the Escalante Solar project, a 240 MWAC (315 MWp) photovoltaic power station located about 5 miles north of the town of Milford.

 Ramblers